-- The artwork must relate to the theme of decorative arts (aka functional artwork such as furniture, ceramics, clockwork, etc.).
+- The artwork must relate to the theme of landscapes.

 - In the proposal, the artist(s) must identify a minimum of one and a maximum of five artworks in the Cincinnati Art Museum collection that served as inspiration for the proposed installation.

-- The proposed artwork and installation must be accessible to varying levels of ability and mobility.
+- The proposed artwork and installation must be accessible to all levels of ability and mobility.

 - The proposed artwork/installation must encompass a space of roughly 357 square feet.
 The designated space in the REC is 317 inches wide, 127 inches tall, and about 160 inches deep.

 - Artists interested in submitting proposals are strongly encouraged to visit the Rosenthal Education Center to see the space.